Finding 709 Defects in 258 Projects: An Experience Report on Applying CodeQL to Open-Source Embedded Software (Experience Paper) -- Extended Report: Limitations and Threats to Validity

+Like any empirical study, our study has a range of limitations.
+We distinguish three types of threats to validity~\cite{wohlin2012experimentation}.
+Guided by Verdecchia \etal, we focus on substantive threats that might influence our findings~\cite{verdecchia2023threats}.

-\myparagraph{Construct Validity:} We scope the construct of security vulnerabilities to those detectable by the~\ac{SAST} tools from the GitHub Marketplace.
-Other classes of security vulnerabilities exist but are beyond the scope of our work.
+\textbf{Construct Threats} are potential limitations of how we operationalized concepts.
+We scope the construct of security vulnerabilities to those detectable by the~\ac{SAST} tools from the GitHub Marketplace, particularly those captured by \codeql{} queries with the security tag or those associated with memory safety.
+Other classes of security vulnerabilities, and other kinds of software defects, are beyond the scope of our work.